-We examine the effect of corrections on the specific false beliefs they target as well as on people's underlying beliefs and attitudes about election integrity.
-Our results indicate that fact-checks can successfully correct targeted false beliefs, as participants updated their beliefs about the myths that ballot printing problems only occurred in conservative areas during the 2022 Arizona gubernatorial election and that Katie Hobbs was the wrongful winner of the election.
+We examine the effect of corrections on the specific false beliefs they target as well as on people's underlying beliefs and attitudes about election integrity in the same election and overall.
+Consistent with past research, our results indicate that factchecks can successfully correct targeted false beliefs, as participants updated their beliefs about the myths that ballot printing problems only occurred in conservative areas during the 2022 Arizona gubernatorial election and that Katie Hobbs was the wrongful winner of the election.
 However, we find no evidence of broader changes in confidence in the 2022 or 2020 elections or in participants' beliefs about the prevalence and effects of fraud in those elections.

 These findings reinforce classic research demonstrating that people's beliefs are not always internally consistent and may be reported and expressed in a "top of the head" manner (Converse 1964; Zaller 1992).
 In the context of fact-checking, specific fact-checks may thus change the relevant set of considerations that people draw upon to assess the validity of the claim in question, but fail to alter the relevant set of considerations people draw on when reporting their broader beliefs and attitudes.
 Accordingly, specific fact-checks may fail to elicit people's awareness of potential contradictions or inconsistencies between their specific and broader beliefs.
+While Bailard, Porter, and Gross (2022) find that people update their confidence in an election in response to fact-checks, our study extends these findings to show thatpeople do not extrapolate further to update broader beliefs and attitudes on fraud in other elections (i.e., from state to national elections or to previous elections).